 - The steward contact name and email

-- A link the the data page on the AGRC website
+- A link to the data page on the AGRC website

 - A link to the SGID Open Data page

-The ArcGIS Online Item will reside in the corresponding ISO category folder and contain the appropriate tags.
-If the data is authoritative, it will be marked as
+We will create a hosted feature service of the dataset in our ArcGIS Online organization.
+The ArcGIS Online item for this feature service will reside in the corresponding category folder and group and contain the appropriate tags.
+If the dataset is authoritative, it will be marked as

-The ESRI default Resolution and Tolerance will be used.
+The SGID uses the ESRI default Resolution and Tolerance: